-PRO-TIPS for PRE-PRODUCTION: A checklist for successful video pre-production
+PRO-TIPS for PRE-PRODUCTION: A Checklist for a Successful Training Video

-If you are NEW to a marketing or training role and you need to make a professional video, then this blog post is for you.
+If you need to make a training video, then this blog post is for you.
 This is part two in a four part series designed to help you make your first video production.

-Write a creative brief, identify roles, and understand the phases of production
+Write a creative brief or learning strategy, identify roles, and understand the phases of production

 A checklist for successful video pre-production